awong234/awsite/content/posts/2026-08-31-hhm-lexfridman/index.md

 Even if they themselves didn't actually do the work to get it, it's assumed that even in the absence of AI they could have done it, because they did it before.
 With the speed of agentic engineering they can produce great things attributed directly to them.
-No wrong statements here.
+I have no disagreement here, despite the way this paragraph reads.

 But I think a lack of empathy is exhibited towards the next generation, one that can no longer gather merit because the spectre of AI will always loom -- did you